-POT means Part of Term.
+^{}POT means Part of Term.
 Two Credit Hour Courses typically run for the first 8 weeks of the semester (POT-A) or second 8 weeks (POT-B).
-Alternatively, they may run for the whole semester but with just one class per week (AB)
+Alternatively, they may run for the whole semester but with just one class per week.

-This lists Courses that are usually available in the Spring semester.
-However, the spring schedule is not confirmed until around November 2021 and so this information is subject to change.
+^{} This lists Courses that are usually available in the Spring semester.
+However, the Spring schedule is not confirmed until around October; therefore, this information is subject to change.